from Engineering to Experience Led

 Mandate: Fix the highest-friction moments across the most-visited pages — and make the platform feel like one product.

-• Conceived, pitched, and launched a new cross-platform team model from scratch
+• Conceived, pitched, and ran a cross-platform team from scratch

 PAPER CUTS — THE HACKATHON